 Over-under bettors: The offense is up in the NFL over the past years.
 In fact, there were more points scored in the first two weeks of this year than in the first two of any of the last 50 years.

-The average totals per game through Week 2 was 50 and will rise slightly after Week 3.
-Fully half of the schedule — eight games — exceeded 50 points and two more were at 49.
+The average total per game through Week Two was 50, and it will rise slightly after Week Three.
+Fully half of the schedule — eight games — exceeded 50 points, and two more were at 49.

 One major reason is receivers shaking loose for long touchdown passes.
 The receivers are ahead of the defenders right now.
 That led to some exciting shootouts.

 For instance, the Seattle Seahawks and Dallas Cowboys combined for 69 in a 38-31 Seattle victory.
 Seattle visits the Miami Dolphins this week and may be without injured star runner Chris Carson.

 The Green Bay Packers and New Orleans Saints supplied 67 in an excellent 37-30 shootout won by the Packers.
 Green Bay, 3-0, hosts the winless Atlanta Falcons on Monday Night Football in NFL Week Four.